Wisaacj/Wisaacj/README.md

-## Hi there 👋
+## Hi there 👋 I'm Will

+I'm interested in RL, NLP, Trading, Backtesting, & especially the intersection of them.
+I also enjoy sailing and have worked on semi-autonomous boat projects in the past.

+- 🔭 I’m currently working on a trade backtesting engine that simulates the microstructure of exchanges, written in Rust.

 <!--
 **Wisaacj/Wisaacj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...